Introduction

 }

-Converting X Y co-ordinates to 3×3 squares
+Converting X Y coordinates to 3 x 3 squares

 public function _get_c_id($y, $x)